HMS Skylark (1806): Career

 The next day Skylark recaptured Dolphin, Westlake, master, though this may have been the collier brig she had saved the previous day.

 On 28 February 1808 Skylark recaptured Peggy, John Scotland, master.

 Two months later, on 25 April 1808, Skylark captured the French privateer Furet, which was pierced for 14 guns but only had six on board.
 Furet and her crew of 48 men were two days out from Boulogne and had not made any captures. was in company with Skylark.

-Skylark was in company with the gun-brig and the hired armed cutter Princess Augusta when on 20 August they captured the Dutch fishing vessels Meermia (or Mermoné), Johanna and Stadt Oldenberg.
+Skylark was in company with the gun-brig and the hired armed cutter when on 20 August they captured the Dutch fishing vessels Meermia (or Mermoné), Johanna, and Stadt Oldenberg.

 Commander James Boxer recommissioned Skylark in December 1808.